rodrigoalvesvieira/old-blog/_posts/2012-02-10-unix-goodies-2-cal.md

 ---
 layout: post
-title: Unix Goodies Part 2 - Cal
+title: Unix Goodies Part 2 - cal
 ---

 <span class="drops">L</span>ast week I started a series called **Unix Goodies** in which I write a post on a single tool of this platform.
 In this post I'll write about this little program called **cal**, the Unix's tiny calendar.